onenoteperpage/onenoteperpage.github.io/_posts/2022-10-15-ir-upgrade-v36-non-prod.md

 C:\temp\v35-releases\9.7.35-SP15\PATCHSOFTWARE\SIGS
 ```

-- These files will need to go into `08.
-XML` shortcut directory after removing all files found there
+- These files will need to go into  shortcut directory after removing all files found there

 ```powershell
 # remove existing XML files from target path